michael71/LoconetPanel/README.md

 ## LoconetPanel program

-connects to an LbServer and displays a panel, as defined in an XML file
+Client program which connects to an LbServer (see http://loconetovertcp.sourceforge.net/ ) and displays a model railroad control panel, as defined in an XML file.

-uses PyQt5
+This XML file (describing a model railroad layout) can be graphically created with SX4Draw (see https://github.com/michael71/SX4Draw ) - an example is in the root directory named "panel_holzingen.xml".

-start in LoconetPanel folder with
+uses PyQt5, cd to the project folder (LoconetPanel), then start with:

     python3 main.py

-Copyright: Michael Blank 2020
+Copyright: Michael Blank 2020, 2021